 However, it has been many, many years since anybody was hanged in Pulaski County.
-This is just one of four ghosts which are supposed to haunt the property.
+This is just one of four ghosts that are supposed to haunt the property.

 The hanged man is believed to be the last man hanged in the county.
 As well as being seen in the tree, he also haunts the basement where he likely would have been held prior to his execution.

 The other ghosts include a former attorney who is accompanied by the smell of cigar smoke, a female spirit nicknamed ‘the taffeta woman’ who apparently died in an accident, and an elderly black woman.

 At present, the hotel is owned by the Illinois Historic Preservation Agency who operates it as a bed and breakfast.

 The property was built around 1820 and it is currently the oldest active hotel in the entire state of Illinois.
 The hotel is apparently haunted by the spirit of its former owner, Sarah Rose.